SchoemanClaudia/RiskyQuizness/README.md

 ## Credits

-- Slack channel peers for their feedback with questions asked
+- Slack channel peers for their feedback and support
-- My mentor for the support and knowledge shared to keeping prototype simple and clean
+- My mentor for the support and knowledge shared, helping to keep this prototype simple and clean
 - Tutor Assist for the support with getting Heroku and Github version to communicate with app deployment